agathayin/angularLearning/README.md

 # angularLearning

-Personal learning notes about Angular and some simple projects following the guidance on [Angular tutorial](https://angular.io/start).
+Personal learning notes on Angular and some simple projects following the guidance on [Angular tutorial](https://angular.io/start).

+My learning notes on AngularJS is [here](https://github.com/agathayin/angularLearning/tree/main/angularjs-learning)

 ### codes on div